mdibl/biocore_automated-pca/README.md

 The other variables in the JSON file are numeric parameters that can be optionally changed to fit the analysis.
 Under the *Input files* section there is a description of what each numeric parameter is used for.

- 5. In the terminal, cd to the parent_folder/scripts and call the bash script "bash_automated_pca.sh" with two arguments:
+ 5. In the terminal, cd to the parent_folder/scripts and call the bash script "bash_automated_pca.sh" with a single argument:
-    - the full path to your parent folder
-    - the name of the JSON input file (stored in parent_folder/data)
+    - the path and name of the JSON input file (stored in parent_folder/data)

  The command should look as follow: